 /etc/hosts

-Apart from local development, there are other reasons you might want to modify your hosts file.
+You might want to modify your hosts file for other reasons besides local development.
 For example, if you don’t want people to access sites and don’t have a router or software that blocks domains.

 For example, if I wanted to block access to Amazon, I could add this line to my Hosts file.